Best Tips For Training A Puppy

 Dear new dog owners, congratulations on your new puppy!

 We hope they become the perfect addition to your family and will love you unconditionally, as dogs always do.
 Having a new puppy can be a wonderful experience but it can also be difficult if you are in the dark about how to train them.
 You want to be able to teach them that you are Top Dog!
-Our staff here at Orvis UK have had many dogs over the years and so we have collected some top tips from them to help you train your new fluffy family member.
+Our staff here at Orvis UK have had many dogs over the years and so we have collected the 6 best tips for training a puppy from them to help you train your new fluffy family member.

 Let’s start with the beginning of the process: feeding.
 If you feed them at the same times each day, they should begin expecting it and will pester you if you are running a few minutes late, almost like they’ve checked their furry watches.
 When the clocks go forward or backwards, they do get a little confused for a few days.

 What goes in must come out!
 If you feed your furry friend at these regular times, then they will need to go out at regular times, which makes this process a little easier.
 The best way to potty-train a new puppy is to let them out first thing in the morning when they wake up, after they eat or drink a fair amount, and before you go to bed, this way it gives them a fighting chance of making it through the night without any accidents.
 You should also take them out every couple of hours to make sure you give them as many opportunities as you can for them to go.
 Remember, a good routine creates a stress-free puppy training experience!

 Command and reward

 Like training a cat to use a litter box you should also be potty training a puppy in a specific place in your garden.
 While encouraging them to do so, make sure you stick to a specific word or phrase so the pup will learn the command for next time.
 Once they have finished make sure to reward them immediately, so they associate the praise with their most recent action.
 Immediate reward is key to all of the 6 best tips for training a puppy we’re talking about.